 The Academy of American Poets has partnered with a number of influential literary magazines across the country to share poems published in these issues on Poets.org.
-These content partners currently include Hayden’s Ferry Review, Kenyon Review, The Cincinnati Review, Tin House, The Southern Review, and Quarterly West.
+These content partners currently include Hayden’s Ferry Review, Kenyon Review, Poetry Northwest, The Cincinnati Review, Tin House, The Southern Review, and Quarterly West.

 “In addition to being the first place of publication for 160 poets each year through our Poem-a-Day series, we are pleased to work with a variety of publications to share poems, ensuring that the curated collection we’re building on Poets.org reflects the breadth of American poetry being published today.
 We’re very happy to introduce our readers to the multiplicity of excellent print journals publishing poets,” said Academy of American Poets Executive Director Jen Benka.

 Journals interested in working with Poets.org to extend their digital reach are encouraged to contact Jeffery Gleaves, at [email protected].

 Founded in 1986, Hayden’s Ferry Review is a semi-annual & international literary journal edited by the creative writing program at Arizona State University, whose main purpose is to introduce the world to up and coming writers.
 Hayden’s Ferry Review presents well-crafted work that challenges readers, takes risks, and engages emotionally and artistically.
 Each issue includes poetry, prose, translations, and visual art.

 Building on a tradition of excellence dating back to 1939, the Kenyon Review has evolved from a distinguished literary magazine to a preeminent arts organization.
 The Kenyon Review is devoted to nurturing, publishing, and celebrating the best in contemporary writing, expanding the community of diverse readers and writers across the globe.